-VPNs are an industry-standard solution of creating a transparent tunnel between an Exoscale private network and an external system.
-These VPNs are typically deployed in an own instance on Exoscale, which is responsible for terminating the encryption and sending the packets into the private network.
+VPNs are an industry-standard solution for creating a transparent tunnel between an Exoscale private network and an external system.
+These VPNs are typically deployed in their instance on Exoscale, which is responsible for terminating the encryption and sending the packets into the private network.

-SD-WAN-solutions add on top of the VPN concept by adding mesh routing between multiple endpoints and bypass faulty networks by rerouting packets through different connections.
+SD-WAN solutions add to the VPN concept by adding mesh routing between multiple endpoints and bypassing faulty networks by rerouting packets through different connections.

-Finally, while VPNs and SD-WAN are sent over the Internet, MPLS is routed across the physical connections that also serve the Internet, but provide added benefits like guaranteed bandwidth and guaranteed latencies.
+Finally, while VPNs and SD-WAN are sent over the internet, MPLS is routed across the physical connections that also serve the internet, providing added benefits like guaranteed bandwidth and latencies.
 It also does not require an Exoscale instance to be operated.
-On the downside establishing MPLS connections is usually a complex process and is on the costly side.
+However, on the downside establishing MPLS connections is usually a complex process and is on the pricey side.

 Building a VPN